jchatel/quickmail-next-docs/for-agencies/team-members-and-guests-for-agencies.md

 <img width="1532" height="1150" alt="image" src="https://github.com/user-attachments/assets/53daddc5-1e1a-438e-bb64-c2d7ed65b745" />

-## How to Invite Clients as Guests?
+## How to Invite Clients as Guests to an Agency

 **Step 1.** Go to the workspace where you'd like to invite your client → **Workspace Settings** → **Team** → **Guests** tab → click **"+ Guest"** at the top right corner.